 (1) This rule will not have an effect of $100 million or more on the economy or will not adversely affect, in a material way, the economy, productivity, competition, jobs, the environment, public health or safety, or state, local, or tribal governments or communities.

 (2) This rule will not create a serious inconsistency or otherwise interfere with an action taken or planned by another agency.

 (3) This rule does not involve entitlements, grants, user fees, or loan programs or the rights or obligations of recipients.

 (4) This regulatory change does not raise novel legal or policy issues.

 Regulatory Flexibility Act

 The Commission certifies that this rule will not have a significant economic effect on a substantial number of small entities under the Regulatory Flexibility Act (5 U.S.C.
 601 et seq.) because the rule makes annual adjustments for inflation.

 Small Business Regulatory Enforcement Fairness Act

 This final rule is not a major rule under 5 U.S.C.
 804(2), the Small Business Regulatory Enforcement Fairness Act.
-It will not result in the expenditure by state, local, or tribal governments, in the aggregate, or by the Start Printed Page 12069private sector of $100 million or more in any one year.
+It will not result in the expenditure by state, local, or tribal governments, in the aggregate, or by the private sector of $100 million or more in any one year.
 The rule will not result in a major increase in costs or prices for consumers, individual industries, federal, state, or local government agencies, or geographic regions.
-Nor will this rule have significant adverse effects on competition, employment, investment, productivity, innovation, or the ability of the U.S.-based enterprises to compete with foreign-based enterprises.
+Nor will Start Printed Page 6968this rule have significant adverse effects on competition, employment, investment, productivity, innovation, or the ability of the U.S.-based enterprises to compete with foreign-based enterprises.